katta/toxicity/README.md

         toxicity = (number of actual lines in a method) / (limit configured for MethodLengthCheck)

-        e.g. If method has 50 lines, formulae for tixicity looks like `toxicity = 50/20` which is 2.5
+        e.g. If method has 50 lines, formulae for toxicity looks like `toxicity = 50/20` which is 2.5

 * For checks like `MissingSwitchDefaultCheck` which does not have a limit configured, toxicity is calculated as